corpusmusic/bb-cluster/README.md

 2. Edit **readdata.py** to include our new columns
 3. Edit **transitionprob.py** to no longer include repeated chord probabilities
 4. Change output file name to something intuitive. **songbysongtransprob.csv**
+5. Make **kmean_cluster.py**
+6. Add cluster information to songbysongtransprob.csv.
+Named **newchordbychord**
+7. **Gaussian clustering DROPPED**
+8. Use R to run transitional probabilites on the clusters themselves.
+Creating a table.